jaixan/bm/docs/recettes/pain.md

-# no knead bread
+# Dutch Oven Bread

 # Ingredients:

-- 430g bread flour (3.5cups)
+- 3 cup bread flour
-- 390g water (1.5c + 2tbs)
-- 12g salt (2tsp)
+- 1 tsp salt
-- 1/4tsp yeast
+- 1 tsp yeast

-Use high gluten (bread flour) for best results and that chewy crumb!
+- 1 1/2 cup warm water

 # Method:
-- Mix everything together until there is no more visible flour
-- Cover with a damp towel or plastic wrap.
-- Ferment at room temperature for 12-18+hours  (this loaf was 16hr)
-- After the time, wet your hands and stretch and fold in all the sides.

-- Move to parchment paper, seam side down. (this makes putting the bread in easier)
-- Proof for 2 hours (i use the same bowl to cover it)
-- Preheat your oven with your cast iron or dutch oven for 1 hour (450F)
-- Dust the top of your loaf with a little flour and cut straight down the middle.
-- You can use a scissor for this part too.
-This lets the steam escape in a controlled manner  .

-- Transfer your bread into your pan carefully.
-- Bake Covered for 30 minutes.
-- Take the lid off and bake uncovered for 25-30 minutes more.
-- Let it cool on a wire rack.
-Boom Bbby!!!!
-Nice job!!

-The key to the crust is to bake it longer than you think.
-Your oven is going to be dark so the bread will look darker than it actually is.
-I usually go the full 30 minutes.
+- In a large bowl, whisk 3 cups flour, yeast and salt.
+Stir in water and enough remaining flour to form a moist, shaggy dough.
+Do not knead.
+Cover and let rise in a cool place until doubled, 7-8 hours.
+- Preheat oven to 450°; place a Dutch oven with lid on center rack and heat for at least 30 minutes.
+Once Dutch oven is heated, turn out dough onto a generously floured surface.
+Using a metal scraper or spatula, quickly shape into a round loaf.
+Gently place on a piece of parchment.
+- Using a sharp knife, make a 1/4-in.-deep slash across top of loaf.
+Using the parchment, immediately lower bread into heated Dutch oven.
+Cover; bake for 30 minutes.
+Uncover and bake until bread is deep golden brown and sounds hollow when tapped, 15-20 minutes longer, partially covering if it's browning too much.
+Remove loaf from pan and cool completely on a wire rack.